Glenbervie House Hotel wedding photos and video for Kirsty and David. We’re delighted to share the story of this fabulous day with you.

 We strolled around the manicured grounds of Glenbervie House Hotel together, photographing and filming precious moments of the newlyweds.

-Stylish wedding reception and evening celebrations
+Stylish wedding reception

 They thanked their piper and presented him with a dram of whisky.